Georgia Changes LSV Regulations

 Gator Moto Utility Vehicles Is Now Moto Electric Vehicles

 As you may have noticed, Gator Moto Utility Vehicles has changed its name.
 We are now Moto Electric Vehicles, a name which we feel better reflects what our business is really all about.
 Our newsletter has a brand new name too, to go along with its new, updated look.
 We may have a different name, but you can rest assured that we still have the same great products and provide the same great service you have come to expect from us.
-Our office has expanded, we have the largest electric utility vehicle parts inventory in the industry, and our product line is better than ever.
+Our office has expanded, we have the largest electric utility vehicle vehicle-parts inventory in the industry, and our product line is better than ever.
 Check out our new website at www.motoelectricvehicles.com

 Federal Motor Vehicle Safety Standards No. 500